David Odikadze

-David Odikadze (born 14 April 1981) is a retired Georgian football player who played as a right-sided defender and right midfielder.
+David Odikadze (დავით ოდიკაძე; born 14 April 1981) is a retired Georgian football player who played as a right-sided defender and right midfielder.

 Odikadze is the two-time winner of Umaglesi Liga with Dinamo Tbilisi.
 He has also secured the Azerbaijan Premier League, Georgian Cup and Georgian Super Cup titles.

 Career

 Odikadze started his career at STU in 1996.
 He spent most years at Dinamo Tbilisi and Chikhura whom he captained.
 Odikadze announced his retirement in April 2021 at age 39.

 Overall, during his 25 year-long career Odikadze took part in 472 matches in Georgian football leagues, scoring 76 goals.

 International

 Odikadze made his debut for Georgia in a friendly 1–0 win over Lithuania on 9 February 2005.
 After making three more appearance the same year, he was not called up until May 2008.
 Odikadze featured in seven matches of 2010 FIFA World Cup qualifiers.

 After retirement

 Two years after his retirement, Odikadze announced the creation of a football academy for children aged 6–13.